Food Safety

 Canning

 This process is commonly used to help extend the shelf life of low-acid foods like vegetables and fruit, but you can also can meat, fish, and milk.
-The Centers for Disease Control strongly recommends only using pressure canning to ensure you are properly sealing the cans in an entirely airtight environment.1
+The Centers for Disease Control (CDC) strongly recommends only using pressure canning to ensure you are properly sealing the cans in an entirely airtight environment.1

 Canning poses serious risks if done incorrectly.
 As we mentioned in the sous vide process, low-oxygen environments allow C. botulinum to thrive and will cause botulism if a customer eats contaminated food.
 Botulism is a medical emergency, so always follow canning recipes and processes to the letter to help prevent contamination.